pranavpatel08/rest-0-rent/README.md

 # first site//Restaurant
-A simple built using Bootstrap 4 and Javascript.
+A simple website built using Bootstrap 4 and Javascript.